 - Your neutered male will be much better behaved.
 Neutered cats and dogs focus their attention on their human families.
 On the other hand, unneutered dogs and cats may mark their territory by spraying strong-smelling urine all over the house.
 Many aggression problems can be avoided by early neutering.

 Contrary to popular belief, spaying or neutering will NOT make your pet fat.
 Don’t use that old excuse!
-Lack of exercise and overfeeding will cause your pet to pack on the extra pounds—not neutering.
+Lack of exercise and overfeeding will cause your pet to pack on the extra pounds—not spaying or neutering.
 Your pet will remain fit and trim as long as you continue to provide exercise and monitor food intake.
 In addition, spaying or neutering offers pets benefits outside medical ones: